Neck problems can cause a range of symptoms including:

 What causes neck problems?

 Neck problems are normally caused by an accident or normal age-related changes.
 They can also start for no obvious reason.

 Neck problems are rarely due to any serious disease or damage.

 Can neck pain cause problems anywhere else?

-Your neck problem can sometimes cause hot, burning, shooting, or stabbing in your shoulders or into one or both of your arms.
-This can be due to nerve pain.
+Pain sensations can include hot, burning, shooting, or stabbing pain in your shoulders or into one or both of your arms.

 Neck pain can also cause headaches.